 But you don’t need to memorize it.
 Today you’ll learn “She doesn’t have a car”.
 The word “car” might be hard for you.
 But next week you’ll hear “Is the car broken?” and later you’ll hear again “I can’t find my car keys”.
-Like in real life, you’ll hear words again.
+Like in real life, you’ll hear words again and again.

 This entire process is automated.
 All you have to do is rate how easy or heard a sentence or training session was.
 The system will take care of the rest.

 This method of review is extremely efficient.
 You don’t have to waste your time reviewing things you already know.
 This lets you put your effort where it counts the most.

 The native speaker’s audio sentences are the main focus.
 Here, an English speaker says a sentence, and after a short pause, an Italian native speaker says it in Italian.